msbfyi/msb-blog/src/blog/100-days-of-homelab.md

 category: "Homelab"
 ---

 Four months ago, my oldest started his Freshmen year at Coe College.
+At drop off, I decided that I needed a distraction.
+<!-- excerpt -->

-At drop off, I decided that I needed a distraction, and found the #100DaysOfHomelab project that [Techno Tim](https://techno-tim.github.io) had started.
+When I got home I found the #100DaysOfHomelab project that [Techno Tim](https://techno-tim.github.io) had started.
 It was the push I needed and I dove into working on my Homelab with a direction for the first time in a long time.
-<!-- excerpt -->

 Initial setup consists of the following: